Event Planning Resources

 Additionally, the UNC Global Viewbook, Carolina Passport magazine, and UNC Global fact sheets can be viewed online or printed and shared with visitors and friends of the University.
-For print copies of these documents, contact a member of the Global Relations team.
+For print copies of these documents, contact a member of the Global Partnership and Programs team.

 Templates and Samples

 Include all applicable information in promotional material for an event:

 - Sponsoring organization information, emblem, or logo

 - Brief summary or explanation of the event

 - Basic information about series or, if part of an organized series